 Commonly seen in the elbow (tennis elbow and golfers elbow), thumb and hamstrings.
 Tendon injuries can take time to heal.
 Management includes education to reduce re-injury, biomechanical considerations to normalise movement and loading, and rehabilitation to encourage strong tendon healing.

-At Trident Movement we see a range of sporting injuries from sports such as running, rowing, baseball, martial arts, weightlifting and tennis.
+We help with a range of sporting injuries from sports like running, rowing, baseball, martial arts, weightlifting and tennis.
 During assessment we will look into how you’re performing the movements specific to your sport and provide an individualised management plan to get you back to the sports you love sooner.